facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Most of my friends and I don’t really talk about retirement.

-If anything, it’s probably something that is expected to be discussed when we are nearing CPF payout age.
+If anything, it’s probably expected to be discussed when we are nearing CPF payout age.

 Retirement can be a really intimidating topic.